Eternity (Marvel Comics): Fictional character biography

 The entity's power is stolen by Dormammu and his sister Umar to remake the universe in their image.
-The pair are opposed by a reuniting of three of the original Defenders (Strange; the Hulk and Namor the Sub-Mariner), with Umar betraying Dormammu and then being defeated in turn.
+The pair are opposed by a reuniting of three of the original Defenders (Strange; the Hulk and Namor), with Umar betraying Dormammu and then being defeated in turn.
 Eternity's power returns to him and reality is restored.

 When an alien race's experiments in eternal universal observation cause damage to Eternity, he is narrowly saved by the actions of the Fantastic Four, Doctor Strange, Black Panther, Storm, Gravity and the Silver Surfer.
 Strange uses Gravity as a "scalpel" based on his gravity-wielding powers to cut out the damaged portions while Storm serves as a temporary host to Eternity's consciousness as the other heroes hold back the universe's "antibodies" as they try to attack the perceived cause of the damage.

-In the "Dark Reign" storyline, Eternity grants Henry Pym the title of Scientist Supreme, a scientific counterpart to the mystical title Sorcerer Supreme, as he is able to create science with effects similar to magic.
-However, Loki later claims to have been posing as Eternity in order to trick Pym.
+In the "Dark Reign" storyline, Eternity grants Henry Pym the title of Scientist Supreme, a scientific counterpart to the mystical title Sorcerer Supreme, as his scientific knowledge is advanced enough to be indiscernible from magic.
+However, Loki later claims to have been posing as Eternity to trick Pym.

 During the Chaos War storyline, Eternity is summoned by Hercules to deal with Amatsu-Mikaboshi.
 However, Eternity tells Hercules that fighting the Chaos God will be like fighting an aspect of Eternity himself.
 Eternity remains confident that Hercules and his comrades will find a way to win.

 During the Time Runs Out storyline, the Beyonders are revealed to have killed Eternity as part of destroying abstract entities in each reality across the multiverse.

 Doctor Doom's killing of the Beyonders and use of their power to create Battleworld out of what remains of the multiverse revives Eternity, whose face and voice are replaced by Doom's.
 Glorian informs the Silver Surfer that reality being held together by Doom's will has turned Eternity into the will of Doom.

-At the end of the Civil War II story line, Eternity appears before Ulysses when he evolves into a new being and becomes one with the universe.
+At the end of the Civil War II story line, Eternity appears before Ulysses Cain when he evolves into a new being and becomes one with the universe.